-How Much Can You Withdraw In Retirement?
+How Much You Can Safely Withdraw When You Retire

-Traditional Thinking on Retirement Account Withdrawals May Be Wrong
+Traditional Thinking May Be Wrong

 A lot of academic research has been done on a safe withdrawal rate from retirement savings.
 How much can you comfortably withdraw without running the risk of using your money up too soon?